 Memory and battery usage

 Firefox is one of the more lightweight browsers.
 At installation, it comes in at just under 100 megabytes, and its memory usage while running is about half that of Chrome.
-This makes it a lot more battery-friendly for your device – almost 50% more so than Chrome, by some benchmark tests.
+This makes it a lot more battery-friendly for your laptop or mobile device – almost 50% more so than Chrome, by some benchmark tests.

 Which is better for memory and battery usage: Firefox